 The Graduate School's academic calendar is available on their website.

-The Childbirth Accommodation Policy, instituted by the Graduate School, applies to Kellogg doctoral students.
-The policy provides academic milestone extensions and, in most circumstances, continued financial support to eligible women graduate students who are candidates for doctoral degrees and give birth during their eligibility.
-More details regarding the policy and the academic accommodation period are provided here.
-Any questions about this policy should be directed to the Senior Associate Dean for Faculty and Research, Robert McDonald.
+The Parental Accommodation Policy, instituted by the Graduate School, applies to Kellogg doctoral students.
+The policy provides academic milestone extensions and, in most circumstances, continued financial support to all active graduate students who experience the birth or adoption of a child for whom they have parental responsibilities.

 Eligible doctoral students are required to notify their PhD coordinator, dissertation chair (if they have a chair at that stage in their studies), the administrative director of Kellogg's PhD Program, and their student services representative at the Graduate School of the date of their intended time away at least sixty days prior to the expected date of childbirth.